Sail Greece: Mykonos to Santorini

 Why we love it

-What better way to tour the iconic Cyclades Islands than by yacht?
-Swim in the Aegean Sea off the side of the boat and let the waves rock you to sleep each night, Chic waterfront bars line the beaches of Mykonos, serving authentic Greek food and cocktails as the sun goes down.
-This is a great place to eat well and relax, Wedged between the dramatic cliffs of Amorgos, the 11th-century monastery of Moni Hozoviotissis is a unique site for exploration, Santorini has some of the most distinctive and attractive landscapes in the world.
-Pass bleached-white villages that cling to plunging cliffs and along the rim of a volcano, The remote Small Cyclades islands are chock-full of tavernas serving fresh seafood, far away from tourists and the rest of the world
+Hop between paradise islands in the iconic Cyclades by yacht – is there any better way?
+Swim in the Aegean Sea off the side of the boat and let the waves rock you to sleep each night., Visit the chic waterfront bars that line the beaches of Mykonos, serving authentic Greek food and cocktails as the sun goes down.
+This is a great place to eat well and relax!, Explore the 11th-century monastery of Moni Hozoviotissis, wedged between the dramatic cliffs of Amorgos., Watch the sunset from the coast or the deck every night and if you’re game, get up early for sunrise – where better to seize the day than on the sea?, Head away from the tourist trail to the remote Small Cyclades islands, chock-full of tavernas serving fresh seafood and small villages to explore.

 Is this trip right for me?